Edit online

 • Agent - Generic agent useful for exploring and making changes to a variety of projects.

-• Ask - Read-only agent useful to explore, make plans without making actual changes until you switch to one of the other agents.
+• Ask - Read-only agent useful to explore and make plans without making actual changes until you switch to one of the other agents.

 Each defined agent has a system prompt and references a set of tools which can be used by the LLM.
 You can define your own agents and have them appear in the Chat view.
 A general overview of the tools available to these agentic chat modes is available below.